 BWRAF Pre Dive Safety Checks – Dive Buddy Check

 One of the biggest parts of this assistance begins before you even jump into the water.
-The pre-dive safety checks aka buddy check system, as it’s normally called.
-This short list of steps takes only a minute to be ‘checked’ off before you enter for a dive and allow a buddy team to be confident everything is safe and dive ready.
+The pre-dive safety checks aka buddy check system, as it’s formally called.
+This shortlist of steps takes only a minute to be ‘checked’ off before you enter for a dive and allow a buddy team to be confident everything is safe and dive ready.
 It is really very simple, so there shouldn’t be any excuses not to take the extra few minutes to complete it effectively.

 All you need to remember this acronym: BWRAF

 PADI Open water Divers Learning to pre-dive Buddy Check

 In order to help a new PADI Open water student remember the steps to take during the pre-dive safety check (Buddy Check), we sometimes offer some funny alternatives to the textbook “Begin With Review And Friend” memory saying.
 Bruce Willis Rock Action Films, Burger With Relish And Fries, Big White Rabbits Are Fluffy, Beer Whiskey Rum And Fun the lists go on and on, here are what we are actually trying to remember.

 B = BCD Pre Dive Safety Check – Dive Buddy Check System

-This stands for Buoyancy Control Device or BCD i.e. the jacket which you can add air inside of to keep you afloat at the surface before and after a dive or allows you to sink or become neutrally buoyant under the water.
+This stands for Buoyancy Control Device or BCD i.e. the jacket which you can add air inside to keep you afloat at the surface before and after a dive or allows you to sink or become neutrally buoyant under the water.

 During the check, all you need to make sure is that the BCD can fully inflate without losing air, check the button functions correctly when you pump air in, then release the air via all possible release values and/or dumps before inflating manually by blowing into the LPI (low-pressure inflator) reviewing oral inflation and leaving the BDC filled ready for entry!